What is e-Learning? What is the difference between the distance learning plan and the hybrid learning plan?

 Can my student take a course offered by SchoolsPLP that Bexley does not offer?

 Yes.
 Your student can take any grade appropriate course that is in the SchoolsPLP catalog.
 If it is a Career Tech (CTE) course, there is a $75 surcharge with SchoolsPLP.
-Families will need to pay that fee to the district.
+Families will need to pay that fee to the district. **Note: Course options may be limited for students who enroll after August 20.
+Some courses require specialized staffing that cannot be accommodated after the school year begins.

 If my student takes a different course online and returns to school at the semester, how will they finish the course?